openstack-archive/fuel-docs/pages/reference-architecture/0018-red-hat-differences.rst

   fixed in a future release.
 As a result, Fuel for Red Hat OpenStack Platform will only support Nova networking.

-.. index:: Reference Architectures: RHOS Non-HA Simple, RHOS Non-HA Simple
+.. index:: Reference Architectures: RHOS Multi-node

-.. _RHOS_Simple:
+.. _RHOS_Multi-node:

-Simple (non-HA) Red Hat OpenStack Deployment
+Multi-node Red Hat OpenStack Deployment
 --------------------------------------------

-In a production environment, you will never have a Simple non-HA deployment of OpenStack, partly because it forces you to make a number of compromises as to the number and types of services that you can deploy.
+In a production environment, it is not likely you will ever have a Multi-node deployment of OpenStack, partly because it forces you to make a number of compromises as to the number and types of services that you can deploy.
 It is, however, extremely useful if you just want to see how